premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

 A Class is an Abstract Data Type because it specifies what data members and member functions (methods) contain in it (class), but it does not provide information on how those are implemented.
-That makes Class Abstract and Class is User Defined DataType.
+That makes Class Abstract and Class is User Defined Data Type.
 So, it’s an Abstract Data Type

 </blockquote>